isabella232/mobile-services.ko-KR/help/windows-appstore/metrics.md

    Populated by `trackLocation` methods.

-   * Analytics 컨텍스트 데이터/타겟 매개 변수:
+   * Analytics context data/Target parameter:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Manager 특성:
+   * Audience Manager trait:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`